eventmachine/eventmachine/README.md

 ### Version 1.1.5

-* Fix bug when the system time is changed to earlier time (which made EM to eat up the CPu cycle): [bug #428 in EM](https://github.com/eventmachine/eventmachine/issues/428#issuecomment-15760612).
+* Fix bug when the system time is changed to earlier time (which made EM to eat up the CPu cycle): [commit in EM](https://github.com/eventmachine/eventmachine/commit/1427a2c80c401d841194132a9af15baefd68b5ae).
 * Fix crash on attach/detach in the same tick ([pietern](https://github.com/eventmachine/eventmachine/pull/427)).

 ### Version 1.1.4 and below